dcreager/dcreager.net/content/shared-library-versions.markdown

 The `libfoo.so` file is only used at build-time.
 (In fact, Debian-based systems will only include this file in the library's `-dev` package; if you don't have that package installed, you'll only see the last two versioned filenames.)
-When you compile some code that uses libfoo, by passing in `-lfoo` to your build tools, they don't know in advance which version of the library is installed.
+You compile some code that uses _libfoo_ by passing in `-lfoo` to your build tools.
+But when you do this, the build tools don't know in advance which version of the library is installed.
 Instead of doing some kind of wildcard match, looking for all filenames that match a pattern, the build tools assume that they can find the library with a simple `libfoo.so` filename.
 It's up to you (or more realistically, your package manager) to make sure that this points at the currently installed version.

 The `libfoo.so.1` file is used at runtime.
 By convention, this base filename, which only includes the *major version* of the library, is called the library's